 At the start, when Merida is dancing and twirling near the top of a waterfall, I could feel her joy and excitement.
 I wanted to dance and twirl with her!
 Throughout the movie, I could feel her sorrow and frustration and energy.
 It was so well done.

-Some of the younger kids in attendance were taken out after the movie started getting a bit exciting (spoiler: there are bears growling and fighting and doing bear stuff) but I think that most of the kids enjoyed it as much as the adults did.
+Some of the younger kids in attendance were taken out after the movie started getting a bit exciting (spoiler: bears are growling and fighting and doing bear stuff) but I think that most of the kids enjoyed it as much as the adults did.
 (There was lots of laughing from viewers of all ages!)

 And, in true Just Frances fashion, I stayed for the credits.
 All of them.
 (Someone worked hard to put them together, and I like to honour that by watching.)
 As always, near the end was a list of production babies.
 And, there is a little something to reward those who stay to the end.
 And it made me laugh.
 And everyone else missed it.
 So, if you’ve not seen the movie yet, stay until the end.
 It’s worth the smile.